borutb-fri/FMLD/README.md

 # Face-Mask-Label-Dataset (FMLD)
-A challenging, in the wild dataset for experimentation with face masks with 63,072 face images.
+A challenging, in the wild dataset for experimentation with face masks.
+The dataset is the biggest annotated face mask dataset with 63,072 face images.